mayowaibi/EECS4461-Project/README.md

 # YouTube's Silent Echo
 EECS 4461 W25 Team 13

-## §A. Overview of Current Implementation State
+## §A. Overview of Phenomenon Modeled

+Our simulation models the emergence of echo chambers on YouTube, where users are increasingly exposed to ideologically similar content due to reinforcement by both social bots and algorithmic recommendation systems.
+This phenomenon is driven by selective exposure, where individuals prefer interacting with like-minded content, and by AI agents that amplify or personalize content based on user behavior and engagement patterns.

+The simulation captures:
+- How human users cluster ideologically when influenced by homophily, social signals, and content engagement
+- How social bots reinforce echo chambers by artificially amplifying preferred content within clusters
+- How recommendation algorithms adapt to both user behavior and bot influence to personalize content suggestions
+- The emergent feedback loops between agents that lead to polarization and reduced exposure to diverse viewpoints over time
+- Key dynamics underlying real-world phenomena like filter bubbles and algorithmic bias in digital media platforms

-Our simulation models the formation of echo chambers on YouTube by representing human users, social bots, and YouTube’s recommendation algorithm as agents in an agent-based modelling framework using the Mesa library.
-The system implements an interaction model where agents possess multiple attributes that influence their behaviour and impact on the environment.
+Our simulation was implemented in an agent-based modelling framework using the Python Mesa library.

-The current implementation includes:
-- Simulation of interactions between human and social bot agents
-- Adjustment of model parameters before running the simulation
-- Tracking of echo chamber formation
-- Visualization of simulation trends over time

 ## §B. How to Run the Simulation